esphome/esphome-docs/components/esphome.rst

 ------------------------

 - **name** (**Required**, string): This is the name of the node.
-It should always be unique in your ESPhome network.
+It should always be unique in your ESPHome network.
 May only contain lowercase characters, digits and hyphens.
 See :ref:`esphome-changing_node_name`.
 - **platform** (**Required**, string): The platform your board is on, either ``ESP32`` or ``ESP8266``.
 See :ref:`esphome-arduino_version`.